Summer hols 2001

 for a countryside photo in the Effelsberg region of Germany, with the sneaky radio

-telescope, like Ashcroft, watching over them.
+telescope, like the NSA, watching over them.

 Following